elsehow/signal-identity-tools/contributing.md

   - [x] Test it in keyserver
 - [x] Design an api for `client(level)`
   - [x] Guessing it will be level methods + idtools methods
-  - [ ] Methods also for session ciphers
+  - [x] Methods also for session ciphers
-- [ ] Emit an event when a user's low on prekeys
+- [x] Emit an event when a user's low on prekeys
-  - [ ] We handle the details of on the transport layer
+  - [-] We handle the details of on the transport layer

 - [ ] Verifying keys?
   - [ ] New identities?
   - [ ] New signed prekeys?